Skilled migrant visa changes: Median wage fix and a rare dose of pragmatism by INZ

 As anticipated, occupations like retail managers, beauty therapists and hairdressers have been banished to the Red List.
 The easiest way for them to qualify for residence is if they complete a master’s qualification and earn at least the median wage.

-Meanwhile, occupations like chefs, cafe and restaurant managers, and hotel/motel managers in Amber List can qualify if they have at least five years of work experience, two of which must be in New Zealand at 1.2 times the median wage.
+Meanwhile, occupations like chefs, cafe and restaurant managers, and hotel/motel managers in Amber List can qualify if they have at least five years of relevant work experience in New Zealand, out of which two can be at 1.2 times the median wage.

 Given that the average hospitality operation cannot afford to pay managerial employees 1.2 times ($42/hour) the median wage ($35/hour), the master’s qualification route may also be the most viable option for these roles.